 “Fantastic!”
-Rocky beamed.
+Rocky grinned.
 “Brilliant.
 We don’t want anyone who’s too caught up in the game.
 We’re not worrying about any of that.
 This isn’t about a video game.”

 “You can’t make a movie about a video game,” Annabel asserted.

 “That’s why no one’s done it before now,” Rocky said.
 “It’s what tripped up the other directors.
 You get trapped trying to make it about the game.”

 I nodded.
 We knew how to write brothers.
 “It’s how the Mario brothers become the Super Mario Brothers,” I declared.

 “Exactly!”
 Rocky smiled.

-They talked about some of the story points they had worked out, and the few things they liked from the script the previous director was working from.
+They talked about some of the story points they had worked out, and the few things they liked from the script the previous director was fired from.
 We talked about what this parallel world would be like, evolving from dinosaurs.

-“It’s like all the rudeness of New York multiplied by a hundred,” Terry said.
+“It’s all the rudeness of New York multiplied by a hundred,” Terry said.